 So, what happened?

-We knew from previous tests that making the site would be beneficial for that segment of our users who would rather browse than search for their article.
+We knew from previous tests that making the change would be beneficial for that segment of our users who would rather browse than search for their article.
 People rate an article down, when it’s not the one that they were looking for.
-We know so much from our article surveys, and assuming we did our homework we should help more people find the right article.
+We know as much from our article surveys, and assuming we did our homework we should help more people find the right article.
 That being the case we expected the helpfulness of articles to rise, but it was hard to tell by how much it would rise.
 Considering that we have over 500,000 visitors per day and 80% use the KB, even a change by one percentage point would help an additional 1.46 million visitors per year.
 Without further ado, here are the results:

 The results are phenomenal, we raised the helpfulness by 10 percent on average.
 That’s an increase by 5 percentage points and means an additional 7.3 million visitors per year stating that they found a SUMO article helpful.
 This is across all languages and across all incoming channels.
 It means that in 7.3 million cases where people might have decided to drop Firefox or be miserable because they couldn’t get Firefox to do what they wanted, they will now leave SUMO satisfied with their browser.